Repairing my old cassette deck

 Finding replacement parts was a bit of a saga which involved lost orders, incorrect parts, EU suppliers who wouldn't ship to the US (thank you, tariffs!) and so on.
 But in the end I wound up with a belt & wheel I could use. (specs below)

 Getting to the belt and wheel are the hard part here.
 You have to get the tape transport partially removed to get to either of them.
-That's about 27 screws worth, give or take.
+That's about 24 screws worth, give or take.
 All those screws are different.

 Make sure you have some kind of organizer tray and take lots of pics to help you get the thing back in 1 piece.
 I picked this one up at Harbor Freight.

 You can replace the belt by removing the rear cover of the tape transport assembly (4 screws, 3 metal and 1 self tapping for the plastic fitting it goes into) and just putting the new belt around the capstans.
 I used a dental pick with a 90 degree angle on it to lift the belt over the motor's pulley when re-assembling it.
 You get that done when the back cover is nearly in place.
+Spin the wheels a few times to make sure it is properly aligned with the pulley.
+Be careful not to lose the washers on the capstan shafts.
+They are there to keep oil in the bearing area and keep it from seeping on to the rollers etc.

 Stuff you will want to do while you are in there:

-• Clean any metal parts in the tape path with iso alcohol (heads, capstans, guides)
+Clean any metal parts in the tape path with iso alcohol (heads, capstans, guides)

 You want to put a drop or two of oil into the capstan bearings.
 It does not take much.
 In this picture the capstans have both been removed as has the drive motor (the motor in the white jacket).
 To replace the idler tire you need to detach the spring (at the right) and lift out the little "arm" assembly the tire is on.
 The tire itself just pushes off or on with your fingers.

 The metal parts in the tape path get cleaned up with Iso alcohol and q-tips, never anything abrasive.
 It is very important not to scratch the heads.
 The pinch rollers get cleaned with either rubber cleaner or ethanol and q-tips.
 Iso will dry out the rubber which is not what you want.
 Be gentle, go slow.
+(The capstans are reversed in this picture.
+You can see how much less shiny the one on the left is - it should be the takeup capstan, eg: on the right. )

 Give the rubber time to dry off before trying to play a tape.
 The tape gets moved along via pressure from being squeezed between the capstan and the pinch rollers.
 If the rollers are not dry and grippy the tape won't play and the deck will auto-stop - it will think the tape is over.